TestBrain Risk Model

-- Optional integration with Jira or other defect repository to import a database of defects and the commits that caused them.
+- Optional integration with Jira or other defect management tool to import a database of defects and the commits that caused them.

-- On-going learning once TestBrain is installed from visibility into test failures.
+- On-going learning once TestBrain is installed from visibility into new test failures.

-TestBrain looks for patterns in the commits which led to defects and uses these patterns to determine the risk profile of new commits.
+TestBrain looks for patterns in the commits which led to defects in the past and uses these patterns to determine the probability of defects in new commits.
 A few of the factors the model considers include:

 - commit details: size of commit, number of files changed, number of files and areas affected